 NYU does not sponsor visa application for this Fellowship.
 Fellowship recipients must provide proof of authorization to work in the United States.

 Priority is given to candidates who do not currently hold postdoctoral fellowships or traineeships.
-As part of its selection process, our selection committee looks for evidence of superior scholarly achievement (honors, awards, publications), commitment to teaching and research, mention of a clear mentorship plan, and promise of continuing achievement as scholars and teachers.
+As part of its selection process, our selection committee looks for evidence of superior scholarly achievement (honors, awards, publications), commitment to teaching and research in institutions that value diversity, a clear mentorship plan, and promise of continuing achievement as scholars and teachers.

-NYU will award up to five in-residence fellowships in 2018.
-Appointments are for two years and begin September 2018 and end August 2020.
+NYU will award up to six in-residence fellowships in 2018.
+Appointments are for two years and begin in September, 2018 and end in August, 2020.
 Fellows teach a maximum of one course per semester, participate in school and departmental activities, and have mentorship opportunities to prepare them for an academic career.
 Teaching at another institution and outside employment during the fellowship is prohibited.

 Compensation and Allowances

 Fellows will be appointed as “Assistant Professor/Faculty Fellow” and will receive a $42,000 nine-month salary; an annual housing allowance ($20,000); a research allowance ($2,000); and reimbursement for one-time relocation fees (up to $3,000).
 Such compensation will be subject to appropriate taxation.
 The University also provides a benefits package, including medical and dental coverage.